Super PACs outmaneuver outdated rules to leave voters in the dark

 Several groups successfully hid their donors from Texas voters.
 In the Democratic primary for Senate, Lone Star Forward spent $254,000 backing Cristina Tzintzun Ramirez, a progressive labor organizer.
 The group acknowledged it received funding from local unions but did not report its donors to the FEC by election day.
 Tzintzun Ramirez came in third place behind state Sen. Royce West and Air Force veteran MJ Hegar, the Democrats’ preferred challenger to Sen. John Cornyn (R-Texas).

-Pictured is a screenshot of a linked video from Lone Star State’s YouTube channel.
+Pictured is a screenshot of a linked video from Lone Star Forward’s YouTube channel.

 Other groups also independently backed Lone Star State candidates without revealing their funding sources.
 Texans Coming Together spent over $138,000 unsuccessfully supporting Pierce Bush, the grandson of former President George H.W.
 Bush.
 The group revealed its donors this week.
 Lone Star Values PAC spent over $74,000 backing primary winner Wesley Hunt, Republicans’ favored challenger to Rep. Lizzie Fletcher (D-Texas).